johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 Each record is just a line of JSON in a table.<br>
 Each table is just a text file full of JSON lines.<br> A generated app is just a collection of JSON editors, each generated to handle a particular JSON table.<br>
-JSON editors support records of unlimited length, unlimited nesting levels, and enforce your schema.<br>
+JSON editors support records (JSON lines) of unlimited length, unlimited nesting levels, and enforce your schema.<br>
 <img src="/images/NestingStruct01.jpg"></b><br>
 <br>